 Jesus said, "You're right!
 You don't have a husband — for you have had five husbands, and you aren't even married to the man you're living with now.
 You certainly spoke the truth!"

 — John 4:16-18 NLT

-While the conversation had focused on water and remained a bit confusing to the woman, Jesus now is going to get to the heart of the matter.
-It's really not about coming to a well for water, but it's about parched souls broken by life.
+While the conversation up to this point had focused on water and remained a bit confusing to the woman, Jesus now was going to get to the heart of the matter.
+It really wasn't about coming to a well for water, but it was about parched souls broken by life.
 While some portray this woman as a woman of questionable morals, we must remember that Samaritan women, like Jewish women, did not have the right to divorce their husbands.
-This one is a woman who had been rejected by five men and now lived with a man who would not legitimize their relationship.
+This one was a woman who had been rejected by five men and now lived with a man who would not legitimize their relationship.
 She came to the well in the middle of the day because she was shunned.
 She was a woman alone.
 Jesus wanted to get to the heart of the issue so he could bring his "living water" to the barren and parched recesses of her soul.
 He comes to do the same for us today.
 What question would Jesus ask to get to your hurt?
 Remember, he's asking it so you will ask him to help you address it.

 Father, forgive me for my sins.
 Also, Father, please give me the strength to quit hiding my brokenness, weakness, and sin from myself and thinking that I can hide my problems from you.
 Please bring Jesus' living water to the parched and broken areas of my soul.
 I pray this in the name of Jesus.
 Amen.